 Set up a company – using an intermediary

-Alternatively, you can choose to use an intermediary to form the company on your behalf – a formations agent.
-There are hundreds of firms offering this service in the UK charging anywhere from around £50 to £100 or more.
+The easiest way to set up a company is using an intermediary to form the company on your behalf – a formations agent.
+There are hundreds of firms offering this service in the UK charging up to £100 or more.

 Sometimes a formations agent will form the company at a loss if you sign up for a bank account or other service.
 In our view, it is always best to set up your company as a one-off task and consider which bank is best for your business separately.

-Other professionals such as accountants will often take care of the formations process on your behalf, even for ‘free’ in some cases, if you sign up for their accountancy services.
+Other professionals such as accountants will often take care of the formations process on your behalf if you sign up for their accountancy services.

 Running a company – ongoing costs

 Alongside the minimal initial costs of incorporating, there are other events which may incur a fee.

 Every company has to submit an Annual Return (AR01) on the anniversary of their incorporation.
 This provides Companies House with a snapshot of each company on that date.
 It includes details of the company, its directors, and shareholders.
 The costs for an electronic submission is £13, and by means of discouraging postal submissions, a paper return costs £40.

 If you want to change your company name, Companies House charges £30 (software / WebFiling), or £50 (paper form).

 For a complete list of all Companies House charges, for less common events, click here.